-Andres Landero, known as the king of cumbia (el rey de la cumbia), is the most famous musician and performer of Cumbia Sabanera.
+Andres Landero, known as the king of cumbia (el rey de la cumbia), is perhaps the most famous musician and performer of Cumbia Sabanera.
 The melodies he created with his accordion, adapting the sound of this European instrument to the expressiveness of the indigenous flutes (gaitas) and the hundreds of songs he recorded represent the finest expression of this type of cumbia.
 Although Landero passed away in 2000, his legacy continues to impact many genres of cumbia across the continent, including the cumbia rebajada that originated in Monterrey, México.
 In Colombia, his influence inspires many musicians from vallenato, merengue, and other tropical rhythms despite the fact that the cumbia sabanera is no longer fashionable and rarely heard in the media.
-Carmelo Torres, one of his mentees, is perhaps the major exponent of the cumbia saabanera that is still alive.
+Carmelo Torres, one of his mentees, is the major exponent of the cumbia saabanera that is still alive.

 The live performance included a repertoire of many of the traditional songs of Cumbia Sabanera, and transported the audience to the deep Caribbean with the lyrics and melodies interpreted by Carmelo Torres.
 From the beginning of the show, the auditory of Matik Matik rapidly became the scenario of a party, with dancers moving to the cadence of the cumbia sabenera rhythms and singing the chorus and famous verses of the songs.
-The mix of the accordion sound and voice of Carmelo Torres with the sounds of Los Toscos was fantastic, a powerful homage to the legacy of cumbia sabanera that reminded us of its endurance.
+The mix of the accordion and voice of Carmelo Torres with the sounds of Los Toscos was fantastic, a powerful homage to the legacy of cumbia sabanera that reminded us of its endurance.